50 First Dates

-50 First Dates is a 2004 American romantic comedy drama film directed by Peter Segal and starring Adam Sandler and Drew Barrymore with Rob Schneider, Sean Astin and Dan Aykroyd in supporting roles.
-It follows the story of Henry, a womanizing marine veterinarian who falls for an art teacher named Lucy.
+50 First Dates is a 2004 American romantic comedy film directed by Peter Segal and starring Adam Sandler and Drew Barrymore, with Rob Schneider, Sean Astin, Lusia Strus, Blake Clark, and Dan Aykroyd in supporting roles.
+It follows the story of Henry Roth, a womanizing marine veterinarian who falls for an art teacher named Lucy Whitmore.
 When he discovers she has amnesia, and forgets him when she falls asleep, he resolves to win her over again each new day.

 Most of the film was shot on location in Oahu, Hawaii, on the Windward side and the North Shore.
-Sandler and Barrymore won an MTV award for Best On Screen Team.
-The fictitious memory impairment suffered by Barrymore's character, "Goldfield's Syndrome", is similar to short-term memory loss and anterograde amnesia.
+Sandler and Barrymore won an MTV Movie Award for Best On-Screen Team.

-The film was remade in India as Sathyabhama (2007) (in Telugu) and as Ormayundo Ee Mukham (2014) (in Malayalam), in Japan as 50 First Kisses (2018), in Iran as Chap dast (2005) and in Mexico as Como si fuera la primera vez in 2019.
+The film received mixed reviews but was a commercial success.
+It was later remade in India as Satyabhama (2007, in Telugu) and as Ormayundo Ee Mukham (2014, in Malayalam), in Japan as 50 First Kisses (2018), in Iran as Chap dast (2005), and in Mexico as Como si fuera la primera vez (2019).
+The film marked the second collaboration between Sandler and Barrymore, after The Wedding Singer and before Blended (both directed by Frank Coraci).
+During the end credits, it featured a dedication to the memory of Sandler's father Stanley, who had died at the age of 68 from lung cancer on September 9, 2003.